Best For

 Response Test

-The Amerisleep Organica has an extremely fast material response time.
+The Amerisleep Organica has a very fast material response time.
 In our tests, we measured a mostly recovered response time of 0.2 seconds and a fully recovered response time of 0.4 seconds.

 This is nearly tied with the fastest mattresses we’ve tested to date.